Skip to main content

 A specialist, not a generalist.
 A partner, not a vendor.

-The clearest way to describe a company is by the work it deliberately doesn't take.
-We say no to programmes that don't fit, to platforms that won't pay back, to AI work without governance, and to relationships that need a sales team to keep them alive.
-The list below is what we are — and what we aren't, on purpose.
+The clearest way to describe a company is by the work it deliberately turns down.
+We say no to projects that don't fit, to platforms that won't pay back, to AI work without governance, and to relationships that need a sales team to keep them alive.
+The list below is what we are, and what we aren't, on purpose.

 What iWeb is